 Smelling like maple syrup is key – that means its working!
 Once your output has gone up, fenugreek can typically be discontinued and the increased supply will stay (as long as you keep removing the milk from your breasts).

 Another option is “nursing teas.”
 These teas contain a mixture of herbs (like fenugreek, blessed thistle, and fennel seed) and are intended to be used continuously, because the dosage is much lower than herbs such as fenugreek in capsule form.

 A few cautions about these drugs – Reglan is contraindicated in women with a history of depression, as one of its side effects is severe depression.
-Domperidone has fewer side effects, and is widely used in Canada and other countries; however, the FDA issued a much-criticized warning against it in 2004, which can make getting it somewhat complicated, but possible.
-Your doctor can prescribe it for you and you’ll need to get it from a compounding pharmacy.
+Domperidone has fewer side effects, and is widely used in Canada and other countries.

-Obviously, be careful not to overdo it while you’re nursing.
-You can also drink non-alcoholic beer if you are concerned about drinking and nursing, or you can test the alcohol level of your milk with milkscreen.
+Obviously, be careful not to overdo it while you’re breastfeeding.
+You can also drink non-alcoholic beer, or you can test the alcohol level of your milk with milkscreen.

 Note: About a year after I wrote this post, I did a survey of exclusive pumpers that asked about the effectiveness of all of these strategies for increasing milk supply.
 I wrote up the results (along with additional detail about each of these methods) in an e-book, which you can find out more about here.
 Thanks for reading!

 - Newman, Jack, MD.
 “On the FDA and Domperidone.” https://ibconline.ca/information-sheets/on-the-fda-and-domperidone/

 - Newman, Jack, MD.
 “Domperidone General Information.” https://www.asklenore.info/breastfeeding/induced_lactation/domperidone_general.shtml